 It is only natural for the itinerary to start from here.
 As can be read on his birth certificate (written in French, since at that time the Municipality of Busseto was under the Department of Taro, directly annexed to France), Giuseppe Fortunino Francesco Verdi, son of Carlo and Luigia Uttini, was born at eight o’clock in the evening on 10th October 1813.
 In this modest building, located at a crossroads in the centre of the village, his father ran an inn with an attached grocery store.
 His mother was a spinner.

-As legend has it, because the yearly festivities for the feast of San Donino, the patron saint of the diocese, were underway at his birth, the music played by a group of strolling musicians was a good omen for the future of the newborn baby.
+As legend has it, because the yearly festivities for the feast of San Donnino, the patron saint of the diocese, were underway at his birth, the music played by a group of strolling musicians was a good omen for the future of the newborn baby.
 According to recent studies, the Verdis were a family of small landowners who were not illiterate; often, in fact, the innkeeper read letters for those who could not.
 Hence, the legend of the poverty-stricken family, of the uneducated, poor little peasant, of the starving artist, later fuelled by the editor Ricordi, should be re-evaluated.

 Yet, to this day, the most evocative place of Verdi, thanks to the important work of recovery and restoration begun in 2013, does not fail to touch the numerous visitors at the thought of the triumphant goals achieved by the composer.
 Verdi, however, never forgot his own origins and, in 1863, wrote: “I was, am and always will be a peasant from Roncole.”
 On the front of the house, a commemorative plaque from 1872 reminds us that the marquises Pallavicino, who were the owners, wanted the house to stay as it was.
 Over time, other commemorative plaques have been put up.
 One in particular should be recalled; that given by the poor of Roncole who were helped by the Maestro (1901).
 In 1913, the centennial of his birth, a bronze bust by G. Cantù was placed in the small garden in front of the house.

-(*) Last entrance
+(*) Last admission.

-Full price € 5.00
+Full price € 5,00

-Reduced “A” € 4.00 (for groups over 20 people – children aged 6 to 14 years – adults over 65 years old – TCI members)
+Reduced “A” € 4,00 (for groups over 20 people – children aged 6 to 14 years – over 65 – Italian Touring Club members)

 Combined ticket Birthplace, Verdi Theatre and Casa Barezzi

-Full price € 11.00
+Full price € 12,00

-Reduced “A” € 9.50 (for groups over 20 people – children aged 6 to 14 years – dults over 65 years old – TCI members)
+Reduced “A” € 10,50 (for groups over 20 people – children aged 6 to 14 years – over 65 – TCI members)

-Reduced “B” € 6.50 (for schools in cultural trips – free for accompanying teachers)
+Reduced “B” € 6,50 (for schools in cultural trips – free for accompanying teachers)

 Via della Processione, 1, 43011 Roncole Verdi PR, Italia

 Tel.
-0524.97450 / 0524.92487
+0524.801331 – 0524.92487